-The following sections set forth the miscellaneous use categories.
+The following sections set forth the standards for uses in the miscellaneous use categories.
+Development standards required in other articles of this chapter apply to all uses.

 § 21-5.90-1 Historic structure reuse.

 Uses that incentivize the owner of a historic structure to maintain the structure when the use is not otherwise permitted in the underlying zoning district.